 Enlist the Help of a Rooster

 Now let's have a little talk about the birds and the bees.
 To breed chickens, you first need a rooster to get the job done, as an unfertilized egg will never hatch.
-One rooster per twenty hens should suffice in order to get plenty of fertilized eggs.
+One rooster per twenty hens should suffice to get plenty of fertilized eggs.
 This rooster, however, will not fertilize every hen's egg.
 Spy on your flock and look for a little mounting action.
 Then, you'll know chicks are in your future.

-Stick with a Pure Breed
+Stick With a Pure Breed

 Serious chicken farmers don't allow mix-breed hens to breed, as the results of the hatch can be very unpredictable and possibly unviable.
 You can, however, take two purebred chickens and allow them to breed.
 For best practices, start with a flock of one purebred variety and leave them to their own devices.
 For the time being, keep different breeds of chickens completely separate.

 Don't bother your broody hen.
 She needs to feel safe and protected in her box so she doesn't abandon her eggs and chicks.
 Leave the eggs be and place her food and water nearby (but not so close that she'll knock it into her eggs).
 Once the chicks arrive, the mother hen is the brooder lamp—she knows what to do.
 The baby chicks will regulate their temperature by snuggling under her, on her, and in her wings, as needed.
 The family will take care of themselves as long as there are food and water nearby for both mama and babies.
 And If you do need to move mother or the babies, do it in the evening or at night when she is sleepy.